Charlestown, Nevis

 Charlestown is the capital of the island of Nevis in the Federation of Saint Kitts and Nevis in the Leeward Islands of the West Indies.
 Charlestown is situated on the leeward side of the island of Nevis near the southern end of Pinney's Beach.

-Charlestown was originally called Bath Bay in reference to Bath Stream, a stream was noted for its curative waters.
+Charlestown was originally called Bath Bay in reference to Bath Stream, a stream noted for its curative waters.

-It became the chief town after Jamestown, Nevis’s first settlement, was inundated by a tidal wave in 1680.
+It became the chief town after Jamestown, Nevis's first settlement, was inundated by a tidal wave in 1680.
 In the late 18th century, Charlestown was both a naval base and a resort known for mineral waters.
 The town was almost destroyed by fire in 1873.

 The main industry in Charlestown is sugar milling.
 Notable buildings in Charlestown include Hamilton House, where Alexander Hamilton, a Founding Father of the United States and framer of the U.S. Constitution, was born, and the nearby ruins of Montpelier Estate, where the British naval hero Horatio Nelson was married.

 Historically, in colonial times, the town of Charlestown was protected by Fort Charles to the south and Fort Black Rocks to the north.
 Many of the oldest two-story stone buildings were severely damaged over time by earthquakes, which tended to cause the upper story to collapse into the lower story.
 This unfortunate design flaw led to the common practice of building a wooden upper floor above a stone ground floor.

 Charlestown was the birthplace and childhood home of Alexander Hamilton.
 The restored stone building which was his place of birth now houses the Museum of Nevis History on the ground floor, and the Nevis Island Administration Assembly Room on the upper floor.
 There are two other museums in Charlestown: the Nelson Museum, and the Nevis Sport Museum, as well as the Philatelic Bureau.